ZJU-PL/lotus/lib/Dataflow/NPA/README.md

 # Newtonian Program Analysis

-- Newtonian Program Analysis, JACM 10.
+Currently, we use the engine in include/Dataflow/NPA/NPA.h.

+Later, we may consider using the solver in lib/Solvers/FP.

+## Related Work

+- Compositional Recurrence Analysis Revisited.
+PLDI 17.
 - Newtonian Program Analysis via Tensor Product.
 POPL 16.
-- Compositional Recurrence Analysis Revisited.
-PLDI 17.
+- Newtonian Program Analysis, JACM 10.